Hilarioo/Web-Framework/README.md

 # Udemy Project | Typescript: The Complete Developer's Guide

-Custom Front-End Framework from scratch which has similar functionality to ReactJS and AngularJS.
-Main focus of the project was to learn more about Design Patterns, Composition, Inheritance and proper structure of classes and interfaces.
+Custom Front-End Framework from scratch has similar functionality to ReactJS and AngularJS.
+The project's main focus was to learn more about Design Patterns, Composition, Inheritance, and the proper structure of classes and interfaces.

 #### Inpiration comes from Marionette JS & BackBone JS